Pyrdacor/Ambermoon/FileSpecs/Labdata.md

 The relative positions are relative to the map block from the 3D map.

-A block's dimension seems to be 512x512x512 so values of 255 are used to center objects.
+A block's dimension is 512x512x341 so values of 255 for x and y are used to center objects.
 Note that the given position is the center of the object.

 The object group section contains 66 bytes per object group.